 Does your home need underpinning?
 Not necessarily.

 Underpinning is most beneficial when a house has been built on soft or loose soil (such as uncontrolled fill).
-If your house footings weren’t originally installed deep enough then underpin footings are retrofitted to improve the stability of your house.
+If your house footings weren’t originally installed deep enough then underpin footings are used to improve the stability of your house.
 They can even be used to jack your house back up to almost level.

 However sometimes, and more likely, damage in a house is caused by uneven soil moisture conditions causing uneven swelling and shrinking of reactive clay soils.
 See our articles on Slab Heave.

-Underpinning IS NOT the best way to solve issues with reactive clay movement.
+This movement is seasonal and/or can be reversed.
+In our opinion, underpinning IS NOT the best way to solve issues with reactive clay movement.

 How do I know if I need Underpinning?